Administrators

 Logging in as an admin

-If you created your own DayBack Online account you're already an administrator and clicking on "Settings" in the calendar's left-hand sidebar will reveal an "Administrator Settings" button that will let you configure your calendar.
-You can also get to the admin side of DayBack by clicking "Admin Settings" in the 3-dot menu in the upper right of the calendar.
+If you created your own DayBack Online account, you are already an administrator.
+To access admin settings, click the "Settings" gear icon in the calendar's left-hand sidebar, then select "Administrator Settings."
+You can also access admin settings by clicking "Admin Settings" in the 3-dot menu in the upper right corner of the calendar.

-Finally, if someone invited you to join their DayBack group they can decide to make you an admin of the group or not: ask them nicely.
+If someone invited you to join their DayBack group, they can choose whether or not to make you an admin.
+Politely ask them to grant you admin privileges if needed.

 Making someone an admin